Tynietown.com

 Another early clock, this example features a differently turned finial and now the side scrollwork is executed in a lightweight cast gilded metal.
 The clock is stained a warm mahogany color and there is no additional decorative paint on the sides, but the painting on the front is done more nicely.
 The basic shape is the same as the 1922 example, with the same clock face.

-This is a shop drawing from a collection of Tynietoy archival material I in 2008, showing the redesign of the clock probably executed around 1923.
-It is based not on an authentic antique, but apparently copied from a reproduction full-size clock offered in a commerical catalogue included in these archives - I'm trying to get a decent photograph of this catalogue listing.
+This is a shop drawing from a collection of Tynietoy archival material I purchased in 2008, showing the redesign of the clock probably executed around 1923.
+It is based not on an authentic antique, but apparently copied from a reproduction full-size clock offered in a commercial catalogue included in these archives - I'm trying to get a decent photograph of this catalogue listing.
 The design of the newer version is more refined and accurately scaled.

 Three examples of later clocks.
 The first one features a hand-painted representation of Mt.
 Vernon, the second is a fairly common example with a hand-painted eagle.
 The last example with its slightly modified shape features a hand-painted marine scene and dates from the end of production - the wood is stained a sort of purplish mahogany.
 The scrolls are all made from stamped brass while the eagles, which have replaced the turned wooden finials, are cast metal with a gilt finish.
 Now the clock reads the typical 10:15.